-- Symington collection of corsetry, foundation-wear and swimwear - NEXT archive and collection - International Fashion Design - The paintings and drawings of John Ferneley Snr and his family - 3.7 Reflecting Leicestershire Life at our Market Town Museums
+- Symington collection of corsetry, foundation-wear and swimwear - NEXT archive and collection - The paintings and drawings of John Ferneley Snr and his family

+3.6 Reflecting Leicestershire Life at our Market Town Museums

 Leicestershire is a predominantly rural county with specialist centres of manufacturing, trade, learning, innovation and cultural and sporting activity.
-The overarching Leicestershire Life themes reflect the particular qualities of the story of Leicestershire including working on the land and earning a living from it as well as the villages, towns and industries that sprang from these activities.

-Each Museum site reflects the particular nature of the areas and communities which they serve and these are in turn reflected in the focus of collecting through these sites.
+Each museum site reflects the particular nature of the areas and communities which they serve and these are in turn reflected in the focus of collecting through these sites, objects collected to reflect life in these areas enters the collections within the thematic groups listed above.

-3.7.1 Harborough Museum is a formal partnership with the Harborough District Council and the Market Harborough Historical Society, whose collection of local history items and antiquities is the foundation of the museum.
+3.7 The exception to this is the Harborough Museum Collection.
+The museum is a formal partnership with the Harborough District Council and the Market Harborough Historical Society, whose collection of local history items and antiquities is the foundation of the museum\.
 Consideration is given to the collecting policies of other museums in this area including Lutterworth, Fleckney, Foxton, Hallaton, Desborough and Rothwell.
 Consideration is also given to the collecting policies of the Accredited museums in Northamptonshire.